dbgb/d2-tools/maps.md

 ### 2. Spider Forest ⚪

-> The jungle maps are made out of three adjoining 2 x 6 rectangle tiles
+> The jungle maps are made out of three adjoining 2 x 6 rectangular tiles.
 >
 > Map exits appear on rows 3, 5 or 6.
 The remaining junctions lead to side
 > camps, which contain all waypoints, chests and dungeons.